IntelLabs/control-flag/README.md

  [-j number_of_scanning_threads]            (default: num_cpus_on_systems)
  [-o output_log_dir]                        (default: /tmp) [-l source_language_number]                (default: 1 (C), supported: 1 (C), 2 (Verilog))
- [-a anomaly_threshold]                     (default: 5.0)
+ [-a anomaly_threshold]                     (default: 3.0)
 ```

 ```
 scripts/scan_for_anomalies.sh -d <test_directory> -t <training_data_file> -o <output_log_dir>
 ```

-As a part of scanning for anomalies, ControlFlag also suggests a possible
+As a part of scanning for anomalies, ControlFlag also suggests possible
-corrections in case a conditional expression is flagged as anomaly. `25` is the
+corrections in case a conditional expression is flagged as an anomaly. `25` is the
-`max_cost` for correction -- how close should the correction suggested be to
+`max_cost` for the correction -- how close should the suggested correction be to
 possibly mistyped expression.
 Increasing `max_cost` leads to suggesting more
-corrections. ___If you feel that the number of anomalies that are reported are
+corrections. ___If you feel that the number of reported anomalies is
-high, consider reducing `anomaly_threshold` even lower to `1.0` or less___.
+high, consider reducing `anomaly_threshold` to `1.0` or less___.

 ### Understanding scan output

 Under `output_log_dir` you will find multiple log files corresponding to
 the scan output from different scanner threads.
 Potential anomalies are reported
-with "Potential anomaly" as a label for them.
+with "Potential anomaly" as a label.
 Command below will report log files
 containing at least one anomaly.

 ```